Bob Lord (business executive)

-Robert (Bob) Lord is an American business executive, serving as a Senior Vice President at IBM.
+Robert Lord (born March 12, 1961), is an American business executive, serving as a Senior Vice President at IBM.
 Lord oversees The Weather Company and Alliances, Watson Advertising and TradeLens.
-Prior to his current role, Lord served as Senior Vice President of IBM’s Worldwide Ecosystems business, where he transformed the ecosystem business, making it core to IBM’s go-to-market strategy.
+Prior to his current role, Lord served as Senior Vice President of IBM’s Worldwide Ecosystems business, where he transformed the ecosystem business, making it a core element of IBM’s go-to-market strategy.
 Kicking off his career at IBM, Lord served as the company’s first Chief Digital Officer in 2016.

-In 2015, Lord became President of AOL, leading the company through its evolution into a leading, global advertising platform.
+In 2015, Lord became President of AOL, leading the company through its development as a global advertising platform.
 Prior to AOL, Lord served as CEO of Razorfish in 2010, working with companies such as Cisco, Condé Nast, Ford, Mercedes-Benz and Pfizer.
-Notably, Lord was named one of CRN’s 50 “Most Influential” channel chiefs in 2022.
+Notably, Lord was named one of CRN's 50 “Most Influential” channel chiefs in 2022.
 He is also the co-author of “Converge: Transforming Business at the Intersection of Marketing and Technology.”

 Early life

-Lord was born in Hackensack, New Jersey to Robert A. Lord and Pauline Ann Lord.
+Lord was born in Hackensack, New Jersey, to Robert A. Lord and Pauline Ann Lord.
 He has two sisters, Cathie and Nancy.